 For the most part, changes in diet, reducing stress, and getting enough rest are universal ways of treating symptoms.
 Some patients avoid greasy foods, cream sauces, processed meat products, spicy foods and high fiber foods.

-Living with IBD can be stressful and taxing, because patients may miss school or work, or suffer from depression and anxiety.
+Living with IBD can be stressful and taxing, because patients may miss school or work, or experience depression and anxiety.
 There are hundreds of support groups for people with Crohn's disease and ulcerative colitis.
 In these support groups, patients and their loved ones gather to share their stories, seek emotional support and connect with a community of people who experience similar challenges.
 There are also online communities where patients can chat in a forum and share tips on managing the condition 24/7.